chrisguindon/chrisguindon.github.io/content/post/dropping-support-for-internet-explorer-in-2024.md

 Our decision to extend support until 2024 is strategic.
-Based on our website analytics, a small but significant 3% of our user base is still utilizing IE. While our current front-end framework does offer support for IE, this will no longer be the case with our upcoming migration to Bootstrap 5.
-Additionally, Drupal 10, which is part of our technical stack, [does not support IE](https://www.drupal.org/docs/system-requirements/browser-requirements).
+Based on our website analytics, a small but significant 3% of our user base is still utilizing IE. Additionally, Drupal 10, which is part of our technical stack, [does not support IE](https://www.drupal.org/docs/system-requirements/browser-requirements).
 It's important to note that IE 11 is a legacy browser that is no longer supported by Microsoft, posing increased security risks.
 We believe this timeline will provide ample opportunity for users to transition to modern, more secure browsers while allowing us to align our technical roadmap.

 ## What Does This Mean for You?